netmoss/nytinator3000/README.md

 # NYTinator3000
-A simple Python3 script that provides the answers for a range of NYT games.
+A simple Python3 script that provides the answers for a range of New York Times games.

 ## Currently supported:
 - Wordle